cavemutt/LovelyToDoList.github.io/README.md

 # The Lovely To-Do List

 A calming breeze helps you keep track of your to-do list and makes getting items off your list fun!
+Hand-coded with love by Jennifer Lee Dev

 ![The Lovely To-Do List in action](/assets/LTDL-full1.jpg)